Edd-Cole/tech-test-practice/README.md

 Our goal here is to recreate the bubble sort method on an array of numbers.
 BUT, we do not want to mutate the original array or them to have the same memory reference!

 ---
-## 8. How Many Passes of a Value Do We Make When Counting to a Number?
+## 8. How Many Passes of a Value do we make when Counting to a Number?
 Have you come across this question?

 For all the numbers between 1 - 100, how many 9's are there?